-Whether you’re looking to book your first flight or just haven’t traveled in a while, these 7 essential tips will ensure that your next journey is uninterrupted.
+Whether you’re looking to book your first flight or just haven’t traveled in a while, these 7 best tips on booking your airfare and/or tour will ensure that your next journey is uninterrupted.
 Making mistakes when traveling by plane can be costly, both in terms of time and money.

 1. When is the best time to book your flight?